-Our treatment for Schizophrenia can help you if you have symptoms of Schizophrenia like distorted thoughts, disorganized, negative thinking, hallucinations, and feelings of fear and paranoia.
+- The treatment has helped relieve the common symptoms of Schizophrenia like distorted thoughts, disorganized, negative thinking, hallucinations, and feelings of fear and paranoia.

 Schizophrenia is a serious mental illness that affects how a person thinks, feels, and behaves.
 People with schizophrenia may seem like they have lost touch with reality, which causes significant distress for the individual, their family members, and friends.